 1. Business and General Information

-The Croporation reverted to its original name by majority vote of the Board of Directors in November 2007, which the Securities and Exchange Commission subsequently approved in April 2008.
-The change in corporate name is consistent with the Company’s re-alignment of its investment focus towards the broad financial sector vis-a-vis its information technology focus during the ealry 2000’s.
+The Corporation reverted to its original name by majority vote of the Board of Directors in November 2007, which the Securities and Exchange Commission subsequently approved in April 2008.
+The change in corporate name is consistent with the Company’s re-alignment of its investment focus towards the broad financial sector vis-a-vis its information technology focus during the early 2000’s.

-The Corporation decided to invest its P2.9 billion “war chest” in portfolio of equity and fixed-income securities.
+The Corporation decided to invest its P2.9 billion “war chest” in a portfolio of equity and fixed-income securities.
 The mandate is to attain above market returns while adhering to prudent risk parameters, i.e. credit, liquidity and market risk.
 For this purpose, the Company hired its current President in October 2006 along with a team of finance professionals.
-The current team is also tasked to further professionalize management of the Vantage Group of Companies.
+The current team is also tasked to further professionalize management of the operating companies in the Vantage Group.

 The operating subsidiaries that comprise the Vantage Group are the following:

 Vantage Financial Corporation (formerly e-Business Services, Inc.)- 100% ownership